Monday, September 30, 2024

 The approach to Diksmuide is past a busy shipyard, after which the marina follows the quayside on for some distance.
 We found what seemed an ideal place to stop and moored up, but a phone call to the harbour master led to us having to move to another berth further on.
 The wind was blowing hard as Koos tried to reverse into the mooring and we nearly had another close encounter of the steely kind when the bow blew sideways towards a neighbouring cruiser.
 I squeaked and grabbed my boat hook, while flinging my fender over the bow.
 Luckily, the harbour master was there to lend a hand and with his muscle and my fending, a nasty crunch was averted.

 We'd only just settled in when we heard a cheerful 'hello' and a tap on the roof.
-Zoe did her part to defend the realm by barking but she stopped as soon as she saw the friendly face peering in.
+Zoe did her part to defend the realm but she stopped as soon as she saw the friendly face peering in.
 It was a dear friend from Australia.
-We met Jo and her husband Peter in Thuin back in 2018 and saw them again two years ago.
+We'd met Jo and her husband Peter in Thuin back in 2018 and saw them again two years ago on the Schelde at Kerkhoven.
 It was such a coincidence and a thrill to see them here in Diksmuide.
 Arrangements were instantly made to have dinner at theirs (Jo is a superb cook), so with Zoe as auxiliary guest, we spent a wonderful evening of yarns and laughter catching up.
 At our age, of course, health always enters the discussion, so if you get to read this, Jo and Peter, I very much hope yours will remain good in the coming year.
 It was fantastic to see you again.

 Peter and Jo's wonderful cruiser.
 It's like a